 You can avoid these situations by using reliable anti-virus and anti-malware scanning tools.
 You need to apply common sense when using the internet.
 Comodo and Malwarebytes have provided some handy tips to keep your PC safe from hackers.
 If you are using a router, it is also important to keep the device updated with the latest firmware.

-Incidentally, if you’re looking for a very secure hosting provider, you should seriously consider InMotion hosting - we feel very well protected on this service.
+Incidentally, if you’re looking for a very secure hosting provider, you should seriously consider reading our InMotion hosting review - we feel very well protected on this service.

 Now that we have identified the common vulnerabilities, let’s take a look at the security aspects.